-The mitigation measures proposed in ESMP will be carried out by the responsible units during the implementation of the sub-project.
-In order to verify the proper implementation of these measures, environmental monitoring is essential.
+The mitigation measures proposed under this ESMP will be carried out by the responsible units underlined under the management plan in Annex 8, during the implementation of the sub-project.
+In order to verify the proper implementation of these measures, environmental and social monitoring is essential.